CavernCrawlers/CavernCrawlers.github.io/Rogue.md

 **Trap Sense**: You take half damage from traps.

-**Watchful**: So long as you are conscious, you have advantage on perception rolls to spot an ambush and you are never considered “unaware” of attacks.
+**Watchful**: So long as you are conscious, you have **Advantage** on perception rolls to spot an ambush and you are never considered “unaware” of attacks.

 ### Sample Rogue Builds
 - **Assassin**